nodejscn/node-api-cn/cluster/event_fork.md

 * `worker` {cluster.Worker}

 When a new worker is forked the cluster module will emit a `'fork'` event.
-This can be used to log worker activity, and create your own timeout.
+This can be used to log worker activity, and create a custom timeout.

 ```js
 const timeouts = [];